pat-coady/learning_ai/_posts/2017-03-26-machine-learn-MOOC-curriculum.md

 Most importantly, put your knowledge into practice.
 This is where real learning takes place: solving problems where a professor hasn't carefully planned your path.
 Better yet, find a job where you can work with experts in the field.
 While you are looking for a job, do some challenging projects to highlight your abilities.
 Document your work and post your code.

-This surely seems intimidating, but just make forward progress each day and you'll be there before you know it.
+This surely seems intimidating, but make forward progress each day and you'll be there before you know it.
 I hope you enjoy your journey as much as I have enjoyed mine.

 {% if site.disqus.shortname %}
   {% include disqus_comments.html %}